#sffbookclub

 Content warning plot discussion

-Suyi Davies Okungbowa: David Mogo (Paperback, 2019, Abaddon) 4 stars
+Suyi Davies Okungbowa: David Mogo (Paperback, 2019, Abaddon)

 Nigerian God-Punk - a powerful and atmospheric urban fantasy set in Lagos.